Who wouldn’t want to enjoy crunchy and delicious French Toast for a comforting breakfast?

 Storage Tips

-- At room temperature: French toast can last up to two hours at room temperature.
+- At room temperature: Eat French Toast for two hours at room temperature.
 The longer it sits out, the more stale it will become.

 Frequently Asked Questions